Why did the new NYC Council Members eagerly rush to sponsor the most anti-jobs legislation in the Council’s history?

 If the new Council Members do not believe their own eyes, who do the new Council Members believe?
 Their own merchants who: 69% faced a crisis prior to the virus crisis (just barely hanging on), 82% could not continue to pay high rent and their landlord’s growing property taxes and survive, or that 87% stating they would be motivated to remain in businesses if the Council passed the Jobs Survival Act giving them rights when their leases expired.

 Or believe instead, the lobby shills like the property owner board BIDS, fat cat real estate board Chambers, lobby campaign funded lawmakers and pro real estate SBS.
 All who testified to keep the status quo and openly opposed the Jobs Survival Act or any legislation giving rights to business owners when their leases expired.
-All claiming to speak on behalf of the small business owners but all speak only for special interests and none really caring about the welfare of a single business owner or worker.
+All claiming to speak on behalf of the small business owners but all speak only for special interests and none really caring about the welfare or futures of a single business owner or worker.

-What true progressive would purposely support legislation that would make a crisis worse for their merchants and workers?
+What true progressive would purposely support legislation that would make a crisis worse for their own merchants and workers?

-If the new Council Members were sincere in wanting to stop the closings of their businesses and save jobs they would want to learn what their business owners need to save jobs and create more job.
+If the new Council Members were sincere in wanting to stop the closings of their businesses and save jobs they would want to learn what their business owners need to save those jobs and create more jobs.
 Learning this, they would realize the CRS bill will do the opposite by destroying jobs and job opportunity.

 What do small business owners need to continue to be the city’s job creators for resident New Yorkers?
 Also, the only pathway for hard to employ New Yorkers.

 Why the CRS bill is a Jobs Killing Bill!